by Wyn Hilty

 Now, is that Brian Dennehy or Charles Durning?

-Brian Dennehy is a burly actor known for his appearances in such films as Silverado and The Belly of an Architect.
+Brian Dennehy (1938-2020) was a burly actor known for his appearances in such films as Silverado and The Belly of an Architect.
 See note on Charles Durning, above.

 Hey, it’s Cannon!